Students & Parents

-The Dayton Public School McKinney-Vento Homeless Children and Youth (HCY) Programs ensures that all homeless children and youth have equal access to a free and appropriate public education, including public preschool education.
+The Dayton Public School McKinney-Vento Homeless Children and Youth (HCY) Programs ensure that all homeless children and youth have equal access to a free and appropriate public education, including public preschool education.

 When a student is identified as being McKinney-Vento eligible, staff will:

 - Assist with enrollment, monitor school attendance, and arrange transportation (PreK-8 students)

 - Provide school supplies and other school-related materials as needed